tracel-ai/burn/README.md

 **The go-to backend for running on any GPU.**

-Based on the most popular and well-supported Rust graphics library, [WGPU](https://wgpu.rs), this backend automatically targets Vulkan, OpenGL, Metal, Direct X11/12, and WebGPU.
+Based on the most popular and well-supported Rust graphics library, [WGPU](https://wgpu.rs), this backend automatically targets Vulkan, OpenGL, Metal, Direct X11/12, and WebGPU, by using the WebGPU shading language [WGSL](https://www.w3.org/TR/WGSL/https://www.w3.org/TR/WGSL/).
 It can also be compiled to Web Assembly to run in the browser while leveraging the GPU, see [this demo](https://antimora.github.io/image-classification/).
 For more information on the benefits of this backend, see [this blog](https://burn.dev/blog/cross-platform-gpu-backend).